R1DDL30510/ShS/README.md

 4. Open a pull request with context, testing evidence, and rollback considerations.

 ## Revision Flags
-- ⚠️ **Worker health endpoint** – The worker currently has no HTTP health probe; update documentation once an endpoint is implemented.
 - ⚠️ **Automated testing** – No unit or integration tests exist.
 Add coverage or revise the workflow guidance when tests are available.
 - ⚠️ **GPU policy automation** – Resource limits are advisory only.
 Refresh the GPU policy docs after enforcement logic ships.